day8/re-frame/docs/ApplicationState.md

 to hide state.
 I still wake up in a sweat some nights thinking about all that Clojure data lying around exposed and passive.

-But, as Fogus reminded us, data at rest is quite perfect.
+But, as Fogus reminds us, data at rest is quite perfect.

 In re-frame's reference implementation, `app-db` is one of these:
 ```clj